XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

       "current_queue_size" : "2", // number of transactions waiting in the queue
       "expected_ledger_size" : "15", // one less than the number of transactions that can get into the open ledger for the base fee.
       "max_queue_size" : "300", // number of transactions allowed into the queue
+      "ledger_current_index" : 123456789, // sequence number of the current open ledger
       "levels" : {
          "reference_level" : "256", // level of a reference transaction.
 Always 256.
          "minimum_level" : "256", // minimum fee level to get into the queue.
 If >256, indicates the queue is full.